 Recently, there has been a busy buzz around PineCone Research, the subject of this review.
-It invariably pops up in conversations, news, and editorial pieces when the subject involves online survey panels.
+It invariably pops up in conversations, news, and editorial pieces when the subject involves online survey companies.

 I am not exactly sure what is driving this obsession on PineCone Research but I thought it would be good to shed a light or two on this hot survey panel when the noise just refuses to go away.